yprez/flask-selfdoc/README.md

         from flask.ext.autodoc.autodoc import Autodoc
     ImportError: No module named ext.autodoc.autodoc

 This is because Flask no longer supports modules which are named `flask.ext.foo`.
 Even if you import Autodoc as above (from `flask_autodoc` instead of `flask.ext.autodoc`) the Flask-Autodoc code internally uses the old format and so the import will fail.
 In versions of Flask prior to 1.0.2, Flask-Autodoc caused a warning but did not fail.
-Flask-Selfdoc's first and main change from Flask-Autodoc was to fix this import so that it works with Flask 1.0.2, and the warning is not present with any other version of Flask.
+Flask-Selfdoc's first and main change from Flask-Autodoc was to fix this import so that it works with Flask 1.0.2, and so that the warning is not present with older versions.

 If you imported Flask-Autodoc using the old syntax,